noahlevenson/passerby/README.md

 * [Technology overview](#floppy_disk-technology-overview)

 ### :earth_americas: What is Passerby?
 [Passerby](https://passerby.at) is a peer-to-peer protocol for geographic resource discovery.
-It helps you find out who and what is near any point on Earth &mdash; no coordinating central authority required.
+Using Passerby, you can find nearby people or resources &mdash; or help people find *you* &mdash; without requiring a coordinating central authority.

 It's byzantine fault tolerant, it supports a full node on mobile devices, and it works well offline.

 You can use it to build decentralized hyperlocal applications &mdash; like food delivery, ride hailing, or online dating.
-More broadly, though, our goal is to create the location layer for the decentralized web &mdash; that is, a persistent, decentralized, and scalable mechanism for coordinating with peers who are near you IRL.
+More broadly, though, our goal is to create the location layer for the decentralized web &mdash; that is, a persistent, decentralized, and scalable mechanism for coordinating with peers based on geographic proximity.

 ### :handbag: Portability as a design requirement
 This implementation is written in portable JavaScript with zero dependencies.
 We've used it to build projects for Node.js, the web, and React Native.